Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: Abstract

 \section{\center Abstract}

-In current clinical trial development, historical information is receiving more attention as providing value beyond sample size calculation.
+In current clinical trial development, historical information is receiving more attention as it provides utility beyond sample size calculation.
 Meta-analytic-predictive (MAP) priors and robust MAP priors have been proposed for prospectively borrowing historical data on a single endpoint.
-To simultaneously synthesize control information from multiple endpoints in confirmatory clinical trials, we propose to approximate posterior probabilities from a Bayesian hierarchical model and estimate critical values by deep learning to construct pre-specified decision functions before the trial conduct.
-Simulation studies and a case study demonstrate that our method additionally preserves power, and has a satisfactory performance under prior-data conflict.
+To simultaneously synthesize control information from multiple endpoints in confirmatory clinical trials, we propose to approximate posterior probabilities from a Bayesian hierarchical model and estimate critical values by deep learning to construct pre-specified strategies for hypothesis testing.
+This feature is important to ensure study integrity by establishing prospective decision functions before the trial conduct.
+Simulations are performed to show that our method properly controls family-wise error rate (FWER) and preserves power as compared with a typical practice of choosing constant critical values given a subset of null space.
+Satisfactory performance under prior-data conflict is also demonstrated.
+We further illustrate our method using a case study in Immunology.

 {\bf Keywords}: Bayesian hierarchical model; Deep learning; Family-wise error rate control; Power preservation; Prospective algorithm